Baking comes to the rescue when all else fails.

 - Preheat oven to 350°F (177°C).

-- Bake the cake.
-Transfer the batter using a spoon to the oiled or buttered bundt.
+- Bake the cake: Transfer the batter using a spoon to the oiled or buttered bundt mold.
 Bake for 40 to 50 minutes or until a toothpick inserted in the center emerges crumb-free.

-- Unmold the cake.
-Remove cake from the oven and allow to cool for 1 hour inside the pan.
+- Unmold the cake: Remove cake from the oven and allow to cool for 1 hour inside the pan.
 Then invert the cooled cake onto a wire rack or serving dish.
-Place the cake in the fridge for 30 min before applying the glaze.
+Place the cake in the fridge for 30 minutes before applying the glaze.

-- Make the raspberry sauce.
-Bring a cup of raspberry with 1/2 cup of water, 2 tablespoons of sugar to light simmering, turn off the heat when the mixture thickens, and add a splash of rosewater.
+- Make the Raspberry Sauce: Bring a cup of raspberries with ½ cup of water and 2 tablespoons of sugar to a light simmer, turn off the heat when the mixture thickens, and add a splash of rosewater.
 Pour the sauce over a fine-mesh sieve to discard the seeds.
 When it cools, keep it in the fridge until you serve it with the cake.

-- Decorate and Serve the cake.
-Decorate with lemon slices, fresh or frozen red fruits, and lemon icing and serve it cold or at room temperature accompanied by the raspberry sauce.
+- Decorate and serve the cake: Decorate with lemon slices, fresh or frozen red fruits, and lemon icing.
+Serve it cold or at room temperature accompanied by the raspberry sauce.

 - If you don’t have cake flour available, here is an easy DYI.
-Measure and level three cups of flour. with a measuring tablespoon, remove two tablespoons from each cup and swape in three tablespoons of cornflour.
+Measure and level three cups of flour.
+With a measuring tablespoon, remove two tablespoons from each cup and swap in three tablespoons of cornflour.
 Sift the flour and cornflour three times.
 It is as simple as that!